 This makes Spanish the second or third most spoken language in the world depending on methodology.
-Although the value of the Latin American market remains very small compared to that of Europe, we see here a faster growth than any other region.
+Although the value of the Latin American market remains very small compared to that of Europe, we see here a faster growth than in any other region.

 Simplified Chinese is the most widely spoken language in the world, and China is not only poised to surpass the US as the largest gaming market this year but is also expected to grow at an astonishing rate in the upcoming years.
 In 2014, the country lifted the 14-year ban on consoles and has an unparalleled appetite for the internet, mobile phones, and electronic entertainment.
 However, China remains one of the most difficult markets to enter due to cultural differences, local laws and regulations, and a strong local industry that knows exactly what Chinese gamers want.
-All this makes Mainland China a risky business with high investments, but with a possible high return for localization.
+All of this makes Mainland China a risky business with high investments, but with a possible high return for localization.

 Korean is also one of the most important 3 languages for Asian localization.
-Despite a relatively small population of under 50 million, South Korea has a gaming culture like in Japan.
+Despite a relatively small population of under 50 million, South Korea has a gaming culture like Japan.
 The Korean gaming industry is extremely competitive, and to be successful, a Western title usually requires deep and correct adaptation, a thought-out strategy, and ideally a local partner.
 The country is well known as a major hub for eSports with live events attracting millions of viewers.

 With 81.2 million players, Brazil’s digital game market reached $1.6 billion in 2020.
 While the whole region of Latin America is still very small compared to all others, it is also the fastest-growing.
 This puts Brazilian Portuguese in the same basket as Latin American Spanish as two major emerging languages for the gaming industry.
 However, while Spanish used in Spain and Latin American countries are not that different, the Portuguese used in Brazil requires a dedicated localized version.